frconor-ebook/meditations/_posts/2025-04-06-chalice-possumus-we-can.md

 If we have a to-do list, we have priorities, but that ensures that we get the most important things done, irrespective of how we might feel about those things.

 We hit the right things all the time.
-"We are practicing penance when we lovingly keep to our schedule of prayer, in spite of the fact that we might feel cold, listless, or not inclined to prayer.
+"We are practicing penance when we lovingly keep to our schedule of prayer, in spite of the fact that we might feel cold, or listless, or not inclined to prayer.
 We keep our appointment.

 "Penance means being very charitable at all times towards those around us, starting with the members of our own family: a kind word, a cheerful smile, an encouraging demeanor.
 It also means being full of tenderness and kindness towards the suffering, the sick, the infirm.

 "It\'s penance to give patient answers, particularly to people who might be a little bit boring or irritating.
-It may mean interrupting our work or changing our plans when circumstances make it necessary"---complicating our life, making time for a person who needs to talk or who needs a pair of ears, putting off what we would like to do until later, which could be a TV program or a football match---or something we\'ve been wanting to do for a long time.
+It may mean interrupting our work or changing our plans when circumstances make it necessary"---complicating our life, making time for a person who needs to talk or who needs a pair of ears, putting off what we would like to do until later, which could be a TV program or a football match, or something we\'ve been wanting to do for a long time.

-"All this becomes very important when the just and rightful needs of others are involved" (cf. Josemaría Escrivá, *Friends of God,* Point 138).
+"All this becomes very important when the just and rightful needs of others are involved" (*cf*.
+J. Escrivá, *Friends of God,* Point 138).

 There was a little girl once who was talking to her dad, and then she said, "Daddy, you\'re not listening to me."

 He was reading the newspaper while he listened to his daughter, and he said, "Yes, I\'m hearing every word that you\'re saying."

 But then she said, "But you\'re not looking at me."
 The little girl had a point.